 On March 18, 2020, ISACo contacted the Illinois Department of Public Health (IDPH) to inquire about the plan and timetable for releasing federal funds intended for local governments that would first pass through the agency.
 The funds in question were part of the initial $8.3 billion package approved by Congress and signed into law by President Trump on March 6, 2020.

-On March 23, 2020, ISACo issued an action alert to Illinois county officials requesting that they contact Senators Durbin and Duckworth to encourage support for the $2 trillion Coronavirus Aid, Relief and Economic Security (CARES) Act.
+On March 23, 2020, ISACo issued an Action Alert to Illinois county officials requesting that they contact Senators Durbin and Duckworth to encourage support for the $2 trillion Coronavirus Aid, Relief and Economic Security (CARES) Act.
 ISACo also engaged our federal lobbyists to communicate our support to the Senators’ staffs.
 The CARES Act includes provisions providing financial assistance to local governments.

 On March 25, 2020, ISACo sent a letter to Illinois State Comptroller Susana Mendoza urging that the distribution of revenue collected by the state on behalf of counties be prioritized during the inevitable decline in state and local revenues caused by the COVID-19 pandemic.
 On May 13, 2020, ISACo had a virtual meeting with the Comptroller's Office to further discuss this issue and was assured that fund distributions to counties would occur on the usual schedule.
 Furthermore, ISACo was informed that the Comptroller's Office would be flexible in forgiving late filings of reports required to be submitted by local governments that result from operational changes during the pandemic.
-ISACo appreciates the cooperation we've received from the Comptroller's Office.
+ISACo appreciates the cooperation we have received from the Comptroller's Office.

 On April 1, 2020, ISACo sent a letter to each member of Illinois’ Congressional delegation requesting that Congress include direct financial assistance to counties with 500,000 and fewer residents for costs incurred because of the COVID-19 public health emergency.
 This letter was sent following enactment of the CARES Act that included a provision limiting direct financial assistance to only those local governments with more than 500,000 residents.

-ISACo also shared some of our legislative priorities intended to provide financial relief to counties with the Illinois House and Senate at their request.
+ISACo shared some of our legislative priorities intended to provide financial relief to counties with the Illinois House and Senate at their request.
 On Wednesday April 29, 2020, ISACo met with the House Local Government Working Group.
 On Thursday, May 7, 2020, ISACo met with the Senate Local Government Working Group.
 Our specific requests were included in an April 9, 2020, letter (available via this link) we sent to working group members.
-In addition to the issues outlined in the letter, ISACo requested that OMA be amended to allow for the occurrence of remote meetings during emergency situations and advocated for an amendment to the property tax code to provide additional clarification that counties have permissive authority to waive penalties and fees for late property tax payments under specified circumstances.
+In addition to the issues outlined in the letter, ISACo requested that the Open Meetings Act (OMA) be amended to allow for the occurrence of remote meetings during emergency situations and advocated for an amendment to the property tax code to provide additional clarification that counties have permissive authority to waive penalties and fees for late property tax payments under specified circumstances.
 Both the OMA provision authorizing remote meetings and the property tax penalty waiver authority clarification requested by ISACo were approved by the General Assembly during the May 20-23 special session.

 On Friday, May 15, 2020, ISACo sent a letter (available vis this link) to the Governor and legislative leaders requesting the distribution of CARES Act funds to the 97 counties that did not receive direct funding from the United States Treasury Department.
 Our contract lobbyists were also advocating with the Governor's Office for counties to receive a share of the State’s CARES Act funds in accordance with the letter.
-ISACo is pleased that the General Assembly included within its approved state budget a distribution of CARES Act funds.
+ISACo is pleased that the General Assembly included within its approved state budget a distribution of these CARES Act funds.

 ISACo Testifies During Joint Commission Hearing